 Have You and Your Fiancé Met In Person within the Last 2 Years?

-No true couple can go more than a year without seeing each other, let alone two years.
+No couple can go more than a year without seeing each other, let alone two years.
 This is why USCIS requires that you and your fiancé have met each other in person in the last two years.